 In addition to the difficulty of reading right to left, I felt that this book posed some problems in the drawing.
 Hagio is a great artist, no question, but there must be something in the style (manga in the 70s) that familiar readers would recognize which I simply didn’t.
 I had no idea how to tell these boys apart (hair is the biggest indicator, which was helpful about half of the time).
 And boy, was I confused that Juli was a boy (it’s short for Julian) because he wasn’t referred to by gender at all for about twenty pages.
 And I was even more confused when Thomas was called Fraulein (because he was pretty like a girl).
 So these boys look like girls and are called girls.
 And I knew it was set at a boarding school, but it took awhile to get that sorted out.
 Also, the homosexuality was so explicit without actually being explicit.
 Again, the audience probably knows this more than I do, but I couldn’t decide if this was just boys messing around or if it was a genuine love (which seemed like it might be forbidden in 1974 Germany or Japan).
 I didn’t read the forward until about midway through the book which was when I learned that it was set in the 70s–and that explained their clothes.

-Little difficulties like that aside, I really enjoyed this story.
+Little difficulties like that aside, I really enjoyed this story, which was translated by Matt Thorn.
 It was a bit over dramatic at times, and as with many stories of this ilk, so much could have been solved if people actually talked to each other instead of flying off the handle, but that’s what adolescence is all about.
 And that must be what young Japanese girls like to see.
 This was a really cool story and very unlike things that I typically read.

 For ease of searching, I include: shojo manga.